Fs77X/Grounding-GDPR-Exp/README.md

 ```bash
 max_connections = 100000
 ```
 This allows postgresql to accpet many connections very fast which is needed for the benchmark.
+Also, make sure to restart postgresql once you've made all of these changes!

 In a terminal run the following as the postgres user:
 ```bash